uanrak/smart-board-buddy/README.md

 ```
 npm run server
 ```

-The frontend will send chat messages to `/api/chat` to fetch or create tasks using these APIs.
+The frontend uses `VITE_API_BASE_URL` to communicate with the backend.
+By default it points to the hosted instance at `https://visualgpt-ba-aux-gccxwajtmoiyb.herokuapp.com`.
+If you prefer running the local Node server, update this variable accordingly.